ARM-software/arm-trusted-firmware/docs/components/rme/rme-userguide.rst

 --------------

 To evaluate |RME|, first follow the instructions as described in the |TF-A|
-:ref:`Getting Started` section to clone the repository and setup the build environment.
-This should setup the required software libraries and toolchain for the build.
-Specifically, ensure that the environment variable ``CROSS_COMPILE`` is setup correctly.
+:ref:`Prerequisites` section to clone the repository and setup the build environment.
+This should setup the required software libraries and aarch64 baremetal toolchain for the build.
+Specifically, ensure that the environment variable ``CROSS_COMPILE`` is setup correctly as described in :ref:`Performing an Initial Build`.

 Next, similar to the |TF-A| approach, follow the instructions as described in the `TF-A Tests Getting Started`_ for the pre-requisites.